Online Safety Alerts - Think Before you Scare

 - Huffington Post: 6 Tips For Parents Dealing With Scaremongering 'Suicide Games'

-Unverified warnings and hoaxes are not new issues for schools.
-“Urban legends” have been spread via word of mouth for many years; however, the use of social media has significantly increased the scale and reach of such stories.
+Unverified warnings and hoaxes are not new issues for schools and “urban legends” for example have been spread via word of mouth for many years, however, the use of social media has significantly increased the scale and reach of such stories.
 Even in cases where warnings are shared through traditional routes, such as via letters, they can still be photographed and shared online.
-This can be a serious concern if warnings contain names or details that could compromise criminal investigations; specific information should not be shared, unless advice has been sought from the Police and/or Education Safeguarding Service.
+This can be a serious concern if warnings contain names or details that could be distressing or could compromise criminal investigations; specific information relating to live investigations should not be shared, unless advice has been sought from the police and/or Education Safeguarding Service.

-Viral scare or 'suicide' challenges often contain graphic, distressing and frightening imagery; we strongly recommend that these images should not be shared directly with children.
-Adults should however be aware that if they mention specific challenges by name this could lead to curious children and young people undertaking their own research.
-Caution should be used, even if children and young people have already heard of a challenge or game.
+Viral videos, scare or 'suicide' challenges often contain graphic, distressing and frightening imagery; we strongly recommend that these images should not be shared directly, especially with children and young people.
+Adults should be aware that if they mention specific challenges or content by name, it can lead to curious children and young people undertaking their own research so caution should still be used even if children and young people have already heard of a challenge or game.